arnkov/tfx/README.md

 If you are looking for something more mature, have a look at sokol_gfx.h or bgfx.
 Right now it compiles as C and c++ on windows and linux.
 Other platforms should work, but are not tested.

-To use it, just drop the header file into your project, include it and define TFX_IMPL the backend (TFX_GLCORE/TFX_GLES2) in *one* C/C++ file.
+To use it, just drop the header file into your project, include it and define TFX_IMPL and the backend (TFX_GLCORE/TFX_GLES2) in *one* C/C++ file.
 Optional defines are TFX_NO_STBI and TFX_EXTERNAL_STBI in case you already included stb_image.h somewhere else in your project and/or want to define the implementation at some other point.
 You can find the header linked below.

 The different licenses are included in the header file, which are WTFPL OR CC0-1.0 AND Apache-2.0 for the glad-headers and the uLicense for the actual code of tfx.